mattmaynes2/aria/reports/final/3-Technical/3-Scenarios/1-Music.md

 detected in the basement, the system turns on the lightstrips to a dim red colour and turns the basement sound system on.

-After everyone leaves for the night,
+After everyone leaves for the night, BasementLightStrips, BasementSpeaker, and DenSpeakers turn off.
+Thermostat is re-adjusted to the temperature before the party began.